 Graduating or leaving school

 Young adults with disabilities can find a number of continuing education and work opportunities within their communities.
-You can help find these opportunities by calling your local state vocational rehabilitation program.
+Transition services, or the planning for transitioning to independent living for a student with an IEP, must begin by age 16, as required by the IDEA or DoDI 1342.12.
+Transitional IEPs will include postsecondary goals related to training, education, employment, and where appropriate, independent living skills.
 Learn how to advocate for your child within the school system by contacting your Center for Parent Information and Resources.

-Contact a Military OneSource special needs consultant if you have any questions or concerns regarding the care and education of your family member with special needs.
+Take advantage of available services offered by EFMP Family Support on your installation.
+Or, contact a Military OneSource special needs consultant if you have any questions or concerns regarding the care and education of your family member with special needs.
+Call Military OneSource at 800-342-9647 or use live chat to schedule an appointment.
+OCONUS/International?
+Click here for calling options.
+Appointments are available seven days a week.